 Because I can't post without a couple of cool quotes, I wanted to highlight that:

-"Mass production of 3-D TSVs has already started in MEMS and CMOS image sensors, power applications are just beginning, and stacked DRAM modules are on track for 2010–2011."
+"Mass production of 3-D TSVs has already started in MEMS and CMOS image sensors, power applications are just beginning, and stacked DRAM modules are on track for 2010–2011."and, most importantly:

 Because I love illustrations, I wanted to close with this nice picture from the story.
 It shows a 3-D stack that [they suggest] closely resembles commercial chips of the future.
 It consists of a 25 µm thick logic die, with a commercial DRAM stacked on top, using TSVs and microbumps.
 (Source: IMEC)